-Aircraft’s doors open and people start to go out.
+Aircraft’s doors open and people start getting off.
 We go out from the airplane into corridor connected to the airport and then at one moment we feel it.
 It’s really cold there.
 And as it looks it had been raining recently.
 And everything looks so grey.

-Despite the fact, that we have had a good sleep during 12 hour flight from Vietnam, we feel very tired.
-No wonder, till this moment we have already spent more than 30 hours in airports and on aircraft’s.
+Despite the fact, that we have had a good sleep during our 12 hour flight from Vietnam, we feel very tired.
+No wonder, till this moment we have already spent more than 30 hours at the airports and on the planes.
 And that’s only to get from from Langkawi island in Malaysia to Paris.

 We collect our luggage and go to the metro.

-Strange feeling to step on Europe’s land after 9 months in Asia.
+It’s a very strange feeling to step on Europe’s land after 9 months in Asia.
 And cool as well, haha.
-Especially if you as me are wearing shorts and flip flops, but outside it’s some +10 C and wet.
-Luckily we have long sleeves and bandanas in our bags for whom it’s the right time to be taken out.
-And Una also has long trousers, brand new bought in Malaysia.
+Especially if you as me are wearing shorts and flip flops, but outside it’s only about +10 C and everything is wet.
+Luckily we have long sleeves.
+And Una also has long pants, brand new bought in Malaysia.

-We dress up and start to feel a bit better with all that on, though.
+We dress up and start to feel a bit better.
 Were we thinking about buying something like sneakers?
 Yes.
 But who needs sneakers, when it’s hot summer?
 Let’s buy new flip flops instead, we decided in the end.

-Ticket to central part of Paris from airport costs 10 euro.
+Ticket to the central part of Paris from the airport costs 10 EUR.
 So the same as much as in Hong Kong.
-But with the difference that in Hong Kong metro is more modern than in Paris.
+But with the difference that in Hong Kong metro is much more modern than in Paris.
 But do you know, that Paris metro is more than 100 years old?
 That means, that just using it is quite an interesting experience.

-You see these old style metro stations and tunnels between the lines.
+You can see these old style metro stations and tunnels between the lines.
 And as Paris metro is one of the busiest in Europe, no wonder, that at the beginning you may wander around for some time and feel lost while searching for the right stop and the right line.
 That may be exhausting.
-Single trip metro ticket within Paris costs 1,7 euros.

-When arriving to Paris we knew that we want to visit The Louvre and see world’s famous Eiffel tower.
+Arriving to Paris we knew that we want to visit The Louvre and see world’s famous Eiffel tower.
 And that’s it.
-For the rest of the time we were planning just to wander around, like in other parts of city, we planned to use the same method as in many different cities – just go and explore.
-Without guide book or map.
+For the rest of the time we were planning just to wander around, like in other parts of the world.
+Without a guide book or a map.

 And you know what – in Paris that works JUST PERFECT.
 Paris is beautiful wherever you go.
-All around you will see a lot of nice looking historical buildings, monuments, churches and so on.
-You don’t really need to go to any musem as Paris itself is like huge museum of art.
+All around you will see a lot of nice looking historical buildings, monuments and churches.
+You don’t really need to go to any museum there, because Paris itself is like huge museum of art.

-And also expensive musem, heh.
-7 – 10 euro per meal seems so expensive after 9 months in Asia, where we almost never spent more than 2 euro.
-Count in expenses for accomodation and transportation and you will see, how quickly your money is going away.
+And also a pretty expensive museum, haha.
+7 – 10 EUR per meal seems so expensive after 9 months in Asia, where we almost never spent more than 2 EUR.
+Count in expenses for accommodation and transportation…

-While going through Paris you can’t miss self-service bike rental stations.
-These stations are everywhere and they are wide used.
-To get a bike from there, all you need is credit card with at least 150 euro on it.
+While walking through Paris it’s hard not to notice self-service bike rental stations.
+These stations are everywhere and they are widely used.
+To get a bike from there, all you need is a credit card with at least 150 EUR on it.
 No worries!
 This bicycle rental service is not expensive at all.

-150 euro is security deposit, that is being reserved on your bank account when you start to use rental service.
+150 EUR is a security deposit, that is being reserved on your bank account when you start to use bicycle rental service.
 And the same amount is returned to your account, when you put bicycle back.
-But otherwise your expenses could be as low as some 2 euro per day.
+But otherwise your expenses could be as low as 2 EUR per day.

-How it is possible?
-First 30 minutes of bicycle use are for free.
+How is that possible?
+First 30 minutes are for free.
 If in 30 minutes you park it in some another rental station, it costs you nothing.
-But you can immediatly pick up some new bicycle and continue the same way.
-So after all your only expenses are one daily ticket.
+But you can immediately pick up some another bicycle and continue the same way.

-Does I said, that there is no need to visit any museum, because Paris itself is like one big museum?
-I said.
-But if you ask me, is it worth to visit Louvre, I will say – yes, it’s totally worth it.
+Did I say, that there is no need to visit any museum, because Paris itself is like one big museum?
+I said it, yes.
+But if you ask me, is it worth to visit the Louvre, I will say – yes, it’s totally worth it.

 And the same I can say to people like me, who are not so interested in art in general.
-Going to Louvre was really interesting also to me.
-To see in life artwork previously seen only in books of art history.
+Going to Louvre was really interesting also for me.
+To see with my own eyes artwork previously seen only in books of art history, that’s something cool.
 In book you don’t see, how big is that painting, but there you understand, that so many of them are HUGE.

-If you are from country of EU and you are under 26, Louvre is free for you.
-The only thing you need with you is either passport or ID card.
-Otherwise ticket costs 12 euro, and as I said, it’s totally worth that.
-Thousands and thousands of artwork.
+If you are an EU citizen and you are under 26, Louvre is free for you.
+The only thing you need with you is either a passport or ID card.
+Otherwise ticket costs 12 EUR, and as I said, it’s totally worth that.

-Don’t want to stay in big line for hour or more?
+Don’t want to stay in a long queue for an hour or more?
 Don’t go to the main entrance.
 For more information and other tips about visiting Louvre look there.

 Very beautiful for walks.
 Tiresome, if you are willing to use a lot of different metro lines and trains.
-There are just too much of these tunnels sometimes and not all of them are nice to be there.
-There are really a lot of tourists in the central parts of Paris, and at least partly also because of that – expensive or very expensive.
+There are just too much of these tunnels in some places, and not all of them feel nice to be there.
+There are really a lot of tourists in the central parts of Paris, and at least partly because of that – almost everything is either expensive or very expensive.

 Author: Kaspars Misins